sumerc/concurry/README.md

 when you maintain a [Python library](https://github.com/sumerc/yappi) that aims to run on all supported Python versions.
 I run unittests on different versions of Python(via pyenv) all the time.

-With concurry running concurrent tests locally via pyenv becomes pretty git pueasy:
+With concurry running concurrent tests locally via pyenv becomes pretty easy:

 ```bash
 pyenv-matrix "python -m unittest discover" | concurry
 ```

-I am pretty sure there are lots of issues like string quotes not handled correctly...etc.
-Please feel free to help in any way :)

 And did I mention it colorizes the commands and their outputs:

 <p align="center">
     <img src="https://github.com/sumerc/concurry/blob/master/screenshot.png?raw=true" alt="concurry">
 </p>

+I am pretty sure there are lots of issues like string quotes not handled correctly...etc.
+Please feel free to help in any way :)

 ## Examples: